Creating Art, Creating Friendships

 Sessions are open to all members of the community over the age of 16.
 They often involve field trips to paint local landscapes, which to date have seen the group at Berriedale, the Strath of Kildonan, Loch Brora and Helmsdale harbour.
 Each class is followed by a Pop-up Café with hot drinks and home baking, giving a chance for a break and extra socialising.
 In March 2018, an exhibition of Art ‘n Blether work was held at Timespan Museum and Arts Centre in Helmsdale.

-Art ‘n Blether classes began in Golspie in September 2018 and we hope to expand into more areas in the near future.
+Art ‘n Blether classes began in Golspie in September 2018 and in Brora in January 2020.
+We hope to continue to expand the reach of this very popular project in future.